stephbuon/democracy-lab/util/README.md

+# Util Directory

-The utilities folder holds a variety of useful scripts, such as scripts that allow you to read data, test code, and perform various other tasks that (enter).
+The utilities folder contains a variety of useful scripts, such as scripts that allow you to read data, test code, and perform various other tasks that (enter).

 | Code | Description |
 | --- | --- |